buildkite/on-demand/agent-composer/examples/kaniko/README.md

 * **Image**: Main image, must include `socat`.
 See [keithduncan/buildkite-base](https://github.com/keithduncan/buildkite-base/blob/master/agent/Dockerfile) for an example.
 * **BuildkiteAgentImage**: Buildkite Agent sidecar image.
-* **BuildkiteAgentTokenParameterPath**: The AWS SSM Parameter Store parameter path to a Buildkite Agent registration token.
+* **BuildkiteAgentTokenParameterPath**: Optional, The AWS SSM Parameter Store parameter path to a Buildkite Agent registration token.
+Defaults to `/buildkite/agent-token`.
 * **SshAgentBackend**: Optional, an `iam-ssh-agent` backend for use cloning repositories with git+ssh.
-* **DockerConfigHubTokenParameterPath**: Optional, the AWS SSM Parameter Store parameter path to a Docker Hub Access Token.
+* **DockerConfigHubTokenParameterPath**: Optional, AWS SSM Parameter Store parameter path to a Docker Hub credentials.
+The parameter should store a string in the format `username:token` e.g. `keithduncan:1234EXAMPLE`.
 * **DockerConfigAwsRegistriesEcrHelper**: Optional, comma separated list of AWS Account IDs to use [awslabs/amazon-ecr-credential-helper](https://github.com/awslabs/amazon-ecr-credential-helper) for.
 To push to AWS ECR repositories for the account this is deployed to pass